OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Keyboard Cache

-Several options for simplifying keyboard input are available to users.
-These options include autocorrection and spell checking.
-Most keyboard input is cached by default, in `/private/var/mobile/Library/Keyboard/dynamic-text.dat`.
+Several options, such as autocorrect and spell check, are available to users to simplify keyboard input and are cached by default in `.dat` files in `/private/var/mobile/Library/Keyboard/` and its subdirectories.

 The [UITextInputTraits protocol](https://developer.apple.com/reference/uikit/uitextinputtraits "UITextInputTraits protocol") is used for keyboard caching.
 The `UITextField`, `UITextView`, and `UISearchBar` classes automatically support this protocol and it offers the following properties: